Article first published November 2013, updated March 2019

-- Eventbrite, who display an “add to Passbook” link when an event confirmation email is viewed on a mobile device (find out how to deliver Passbook passes via email
+- Eventbrite, who display an “add to Passbook” link when an event confirmation email is viewed on a mobile device

 For app developers, there are fairly straightforward upsides to directing email subscribers to an app.
 First of all, you can encourage usage and measure resulting activations, re-engagement, and events (like a profile being set up).
 You can also link directly to new functionality that you’ve introduced to subscribers via a campaign.
 Email doesn’t just have to be used to send notifications—it can also be used to drive people to an app.